MennaAllahYasser11/store/ebar-store/README.md

 - Cart Management: Add, remove, increment, or decrement items in the cart, with real-time price calculations including subtotal, VAT (14%) and total.

-- Session Handling: Generates unique session tokens for unauthenticated users and handle case if user auth to avoid unprocessable content if possible to add Authentication
+- Session Handling: Generates unique session tokens for unauthenticated users and handle case if user auth to avoid unprocessable content if possible to add Authentication later

 - Responsive Design: Built with Material-UI for a polished, mobile-friendly interface.